-A direct contrast of how the American East and West coast differed toward the Chinese, and other immigrant groups, two illustrations of Uncle Sam’s Thanksgiving Dinner depict how a.) influential Harper’s Weekly was across the entire nation and b.) how differently these regions approached the issue of immigration and communicated their opinions to their audience.
+A direct contrast of how the American East and West coast differed toward the Chinese, and other immigrant groups, is shown in two illustrations of an American holiday, both titled Uncle Sam’s Thanksgiving Dinner.
+These two cartoons demonstrate how a.) influential Harper’s Weekly was across the entire nation and b.) how differently these regions approached the issue of immigration and communicated their opinions to their audience.
 (Double-click images to enlarge viewing).

 Harper’s enjoyed a national circulation.
 The San Francisco Wasp catered to the proclivities and prejudices of its local readership.
-Wasp historian Richard West has written that there is little evidence that The Wasp was distributed east of the Rockies, though a few issues must have been transported by long distance readers.
+Wasp historian Richard West writes that there is little evidence that The Wasp was distributed east of the Rockies, though a few issues must have been transported by long distance readers.
 Nast’s comings and goings were documented in California newspapers.
 As Nast’s popularity and celebrity grew, other artists, including those employed at The Wasp, enjoyed poking fun of Nast in caricature.
-Eight years after Nast drew his utopian drawing of an all inclusive America, The Wasp responded with its own version (see below).
+Eight years after Nast drew his utopian drawing of an all inclusive America, The Wasp responded with its own version.

 Nast’s large woodcut encapsulates the artist’s Radical Republican vision of America after the Civil War.
 “Nast, Harper’s Weekly and the Republicans they represented did not or could not acknowledge the value of different cognitive, verbal, and social styles, or the sociology behind those differences.
 They assumed that a universal standard of civility was both natural and necessary” (Hills 118).
 Nast forms this ideal into an all-inclusive American feast.
 In the lower corners the sentiments, “Come One Come All,” and “Free and Equal” set the inclusive tone.